mxcl/YOLOKit/README.markdown

 enumeration (practically) demands chaining.
 So we figured out how to do it with
 dot-notation: and using it feels *great*.

-We have also tried to add iOS/Objective-C niceties, and additional functions to make up for various shortcomings.
+We have also have tried to add a few iOS/Objective-C specific niceties and methods that make up for various shortcomings in our platform.

+However, we believe in a **lean-library** approach and will resist bloat.
+Hence our string functions are as minimal as possible and concerned with enumeration only.

 YOLOKit is thorough, well-tested and inside apps on the store.